-Authors Name/s per 1st Affiliation (Author) line 1 (of Affiliation): dept. name of organization line 2: name of organization, acronyms acceptable line 3: City, Country line 4: e-mail address of each author is required
+Authors Name/s per 1st Affiliation (Author) line 1 (of Affiliation): dept. name of organization line 2: name of organization, acronyms acceptable line 3: City, Country line 4: e-mail address if desired

 Abstract-This electronic document is a "live" template and already defines the components of your paper [title, text, heads, etc.] in its style sheet.
+CRITICAL: Do Not Use Symbols, Special Characters, or Math in Paper Title or Abstract.
 (Abstract)